ThatQuiz Test Library Take this test now

 C) A destructive force

-D) A fundamental force in the universe
+D) A mysterious force only seen in black holes

 • 12.
 What type of star is a pulsar?